-A traumatic brain injury (TBI) results when a person receives a hit or jolt to the head or an object penetrates the head causing some degree of brain damage.
+A traumatic brain injury (TBI) can result anytime the head is impacted.
 Brain damage can range from mild to severe.
 Mild brain damage can include short loss of consciousness or mental status.
 Severe brain damage can include long bouts of unconsciousness, coma, amnesia or death.
 Short or long term problems may also result with or without independent function.
 TBI may affect functional changes including thinking, learning, language, behavior, emotions, sensation and other functions.
 Brain disorders that are more common in older ages such as Alzheimer's disease and Parkinson's disease are more likely to occur as a result of TBI.
-Medical and scientific evidence have shown that symptoms of TBI sometimes do not surface until long after the accident or trauma.
+Medical and scientific evidence has shown that symptoms of TBI sometimes do not surface until long after the accident or trauma.

 Every year in the United States, approximately 1.4 million people sustain a traumatic brain injury.
 That amounts to nearly 4,000 TBI incidents per day.
 Of those, around 50,000 die, 235,000 are hospitalized and 1.1 million are treated and released from a hospital emergency room.
 Currently, over 5 million people in the U.S. live with TBI and its disabilities.
 With severe TBI, a lifetime of costly medical care will be necessary.

 Serious slip and fall or trip and fall accidents can result in traumatic brain injuries or closed head injuries or brain trauma.
 An infant or small child that falls from an elevated height in comparison to his or her height can also suffer severe brain damage.
-Car, motorcycle and trucking traffic accidents are large contributors of TBI.
-Being stuck to the head in a sporting activity or being violently assaulted are also leading causes of TBI.
+Car, motorcycle, and trucking accidents are large contributors of TBI.
+Being hit in the head in a sporting activity or being the victim of a physical assault are also leading causes of TBI.

-We have an impressive record of caring about our clients.
 Due to the seriousness of traumatic brain injuries, special attention must be placed in accounting for a lifetime of future needs including medical expenses, special equipment, therapies, medications, supplies, transportation, special housing arrangements and care, lost earnings, pain and suffering and other damages.
-A structured settlement agreement might be necessary due to the potential size of the settlement.

 - Falls (28%)